maxitg/SetReplace/Research/LocalMultiwaySystem/LocalMultiwaySystem.md

 <img src="Images/MatchAllBranchlikeMatching.png" width="225">

-Note in the above there are two possibilities to match `{{1, 2}}`, which are incompatible according to the ordinary [`WolframModel`](/README.md#wolframmodel-and-wolframmodelevolutionobject) and can only be achieved one-at-a-time with different choices of the [`"EventOrderingFunction"`](/README.md#eventorderingfunction).
+Note in the above there are two possibilities to match `{{1, 2}}`, which are incompatible according to the ordinary [`WolframModel`](/README.md#wolframmodel-and-wolframmodelevolutionobject) and can only be achieved one at a time with different choices of the [`"EventOrderingFunction"`](/README.md#eventorderingfunction).
 However, the match-all system can still match the two outputs with the third rule.

-Further note the obvious feature of the match-all system that it produces expressions and events that would occur in neither the singleway [`WolframModel`](/README.md#wolframmodel-and-wolframmodelevolutionobject) nor the global [`MultiwaySystem`](https://resources.wolframcloud.com/FunctionRepository/resources/MultiwaySystem).
+Further note the obvious feature of the match-all system: it produces expressions and events that would occur in neither the singleway [`WolframModel`](/README.md#wolframmodel-and-wolframmodelevolutionobject) nor the global [`MultiwaySystem`](https://resources.wolframcloud.com/FunctionRepository/resources/MultiwaySystem).
 As such, it is a form of "interference" between branches and might allow branches to merge and interact.